-Editor's message: The Equality Act 2010 prohibits direct discrimination, indirect discrimination and victimisation because of the protected characteristic of marriage and civil partnership.
+Editor's message: The Equality Act 2010 prohibits discrimination in the workplace because of an employee's marriage or civil partner status.

-A person possesses the characteristic only if he or she is married or a civil partner.
-This means that single people, those who are living together but are not legally married or in a registered civil partnership, and those who are divorced or whose civil partnership has been dissolved, are not protected.
+As this legal protection historically developed to ensure that women could not be required to leave work on marrying, it applies to employees only if they are married or in a civil partnership.
+This means that single people, those who are living together but are not married or in a civil partnership, and those who are divorced or whose civil partnership has been dissolved, are not protected.

 Qian Mou, employment law editor